rocky-linux/documentation/docs/guides/installation.md

     You can easily change this name later on after the OS has been installed.

 The next important configuration task is related to the network interfaces on the system.

-First, verify that an Ethernet card (or any network card) is listed in the left pane.
-Click any of the detected network devices in the left pane to select it.
-The configurable properties of the selected network adapter will appear in the right pane of the screen.
+1. Verify that the left pane lists an Ethernet card (or any network card.)
+1. Click any of the detected network devices in the left pane to select it.
+The configurable properties of the selected network adapter appear in the right pane of the screen.

 !!!
 Note

     On our sample system, we have two Ethernet devices (`ens3` and `ens4`), all of which are in a connected state.
 The type, name, quantity, and state of the network devices on your system may vary from the ones on our demo system.

-Make sure the switch of the device you want to configure is flipped to the `ON` (blue) position in the right pane.
+Verify the switch of the device you want to configure is flipped to the `ON` (blue) position in the right pane.
 We'll accept all the defaults in this section.

 Click <kbd>Done</kbd> to return to the main *Installation Summary* screen.